Built-ins

 The key-value pairs of a map are space-separated, with keys separated from values by

-.
+:.
 Keys are printed without quotes if they are valid identifiers or Evy

 keywords, and surrounded by quotes with escaped internal quotes if not.
 Values are printed

-according to repr
+according to repr.

 #Random